 The Food and Nutrition Board

-The Food and Nutrition Board (FNB), National Academy of Sciences, as part of its mission, establishes principles and guidelines of adequate dietary intake.
-The FNB issues reports such as "Dietary Reference Intakes: Thiamin, Riboflavin, Niacin, Vitamin B6, Folate, Vitamin B12, Pantothenic Acid, Biotin, and Choline."
+The Food and Nutrition Board (FNB) at The National Academies of Sciences, Engineering, and Medicine establishes principles and guidelines of adequate dietary intake.
+The FNB issues publications such as "Dietary Reference Intakes: Thiamin, Riboflavin, Niacin, Vitamin B6, Folate, Vitamin B12, Pantothenic Acid, Biotin, and Choline."

 MEDLINE Plus Health Information: Vitamin and Mineral Supplements

 A service of the National Library of Medicine, National Institutes of Health, that provides information on health topics, including vitamin and mineral supplements.